Skip to main content

 • Speaks several languages and love Asian cultures.

-• Passionate about everything space and the mysteries of the Universe
+• Passionate about everything space, astrophysics, and the mysteries of the Universe.

-• Love good electronic music to the point of making my own and djing in clubs and after-hours.
-Visit my Soundcloud page.
+• Love good electronic music to the point of making his own and djing in clubs and after-hours.
+Visit his Soundcloud or MixCloud pages.

-• My love and passion for SGI and 3D started with Daniel Langlois’s SoftImage, and the rest is history.
+• His love and passion for SGI and 3D started with Daniel Langlois’s SoftImage, and the rest is history.

 • Had the privilege to work with SGI and helped many *companies with their interactive computer graphics and high performance computing challenges.